aleBranching/learning_assembly_book/my_cheatsheet.md

 %rcx : comparison, value used in loopq
 %rax : Accumalator and where you put the exit code?
 %rdx : remainder?
+%rip : memory address of next instruction to execute pointer